KunshuYang/542-project/README.md

 ## 📋 Project Overview
 We tackle the fine-grained classification of 200 bird species in the CUB-200-2011 dataset by designing an efficient, single-model pipeline based on ResNet-50.
 By systematically integrating:

-- **Aggressive augmentations**: RandomResizedCrop, ColorJitter, RandomErasing, MixUp
+- **Aggressive augmentations**: RandomResizedCrop, ColorJitter, CBAM, MixUp
 - **Regularization**: Label smoothing & weight decay
 - **Attention**: CBAM modules for part-focused feature refinement